influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-chronograf-users.md

 On the same page, that user will see a list of all of their organizations and roles.
 The user can switch into any listed organization where their role is `viewer`, `editor`, or `admin` by clicking **Log in** next to the desired organization.

-**Note** In the rare case that a user is granted SuperAdmin status while in Purgatory, they will be able to switch into any listed organization.
+**Note** In the rare case that a user is granted SuperAdmin status while in Purgatory, they will be able to switch into any listed organization, as expected.